avall/kotlin-spring-cloud-stream/consumer/README.md

 ```

 ### Project specifics
+- Docker must be installed.
-- Maven wrapper is used by Dockerfile
+- Gradle wrapper is used to create the build.

 ### Maven build
 ```shell